Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 You are constantly busy, overwhelmed and overbooked already, and want (or need!) to start working fewer hours.

-Then it’s a good time to start looking at raising your prices or fees, to work smarter and stop faffing and procrastinating, or to add other income streams that are more profitable and earn you more money to increase your salary while working fewer hours.
+It’s a good time to start looking at raising your prices or fees, to work smarter and stop faffing and procrastinating, or to add other income streams that are more profitable and earn you more money to increase your salary while working fewer hours.

-Do you know which creative products or services, marketing channels or income streams are the most profitable in your business?
+Do you know which creative products or services, marketing channels, or income streams are the most profitable in your business?

 When was the last time that you checked the actual costs and income from each of your creative products or services?
 Do you know which products make you money and which ones lose you money?